arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.31.2021

+When you log into a 3rd party app with Facebook, [Facebook will show you what permissions it is requesting](https://developers.facebook.com/docs/facebook-login/permissions/overview/).

+The permissions that can be requested are [listed here](https://developers.facebook.com/docs/permissions/reference/).
+[Here's how](https://developers.facebook.com/docs/reference/javascript/FB.login/v10.0) to request permissions with the JavaScript SDK.

+Note that things work differently for 1st party apps.
+Those will just ask for "access to your account," which basically just means it has access to the whole account.

 ### 3.30.2021